 If another company or individual at the site besides your employer was in some way responsible for your injury, you may sometimes hold them accountable for your damages, for example:

-Legal Assistance in Dallas-Fort Worth, Texas, for Construction Accident Injuries
+Legal Assistance in Dallas, Texas, for Construction Accident Injuries